marshallshen/security_architecture_and_engineering/software_crypto.md

 * `VERY IMPORTANT`, given that "delete" operations do not really delete data.

 ### Store Encryption Key
+* Tradeoff: availability vs. confidentiality and integrity
 * User store a key on disk, encrypted.
     - Decrypt it with passphrase.
+* `Protecting cryptographic key` is the most important part in crypt.

 ### Crypto example
 ```